rcardin/http4s-tutorial/README.md

 }
 ```

 As we can see, the above method comes into the scope importing the `io.circe.syntax._` package.
-As we previously said for decoders, the library http4s-circe provides the type `EntityEncoder[Json]`, with the import `org.http4s.circe._`.
+As we previously said for decoders, the module `http4s-circe` provides the type `EntityEncoder[Json]`, with the import `org.http4s.circe._`.

 Now, we can complete our API definition, responding with the needed information: